Building Muscle — Are Heavy Weights Required?

 Body weight training

 I cannot tell you how many clients come to me saying they want to ‘tone up’.
 So here’s the lowdown — toning is building muscle!
 With resistance exercises, you may be able to achieve this faster, plus there are many other benefits.
-I’ve talked about some of the benefits of weight training before, from increased strength to heart health.
+I’ve talked about some of the reasons to start weight training before, from increased strength to heart health.

 “But I’ve never lifted weights before.” you say.
 Don’t worry, you’re not alone!
 A great starting point to help build your physical strength is body weight training.
 You don’t need any special equipment.
 These exercises use your own body weight and can be done almost anywhere!
 As you get stronger, they can also be modified for an extra challenge.